Blog

 Your attorney plays a critical role in negotiating these liens down, which can significantly increase the amount of money you take home.
 For a complete breakdown, see our article on paying medical bills from your settlement.

-How Is Pain and Suffering Calculated in Florida?
+How Is Pain and Suffering Valued in a Florida Settlement?

 Florida does not use a single formula to calculate pain and suffering.
 However, insurance companies and attorneys commonly use two methods: